Textile

-Textile is an umbrella term that includes various fibre-based materials, including fibres, yarns, filaments, threads, and different types of fabric.
-At first, the word "textiles" only referred to woven fabrics.
-However, weaving is not the only manufacturing method, and many other methods were later developed to form textile structures based on their intended use.
+A textile is any of various fibre-based materials, including fibres, yarns, filaments, threads, and different types of fabric.
+Originally, textiles were woven; however, weaving is not the only manufacturing method, and many other methods were later developed to form textile structures based on their intended use.
 Knitting and non-woven are other popular types of fabric manufacturing.
-In the contemporary world, textiles satisfy the material needs for versatile applications, from simple daily clothing to bulletproof jackets, spacesuits, and doctor's gowns.
+In the contemporary world, textiles satisfy the material needs for versatile applications, from simple daily clothing to bulletproof jackets, spacesuits, doctor's gowns and technical applications like geotextiles.

 Textiles are divided into two groups: consumer textiles for domestic purposes and technical textiles.
 In consumer textiles, aesthetics and comfort are the most important factors, while in technical textiles, functional properties are the priority.
 The durability of textiles is an important property, with common cotton or blend garments (such as t-shirts) able to last twenty years or more with regular use and care.

 Geotextiles, industrial textiles, medical textiles, and many other areas are examples of technical textiles, whereas clothing and furnishings are examples of consumer textiles.
 Each component of a textile product, including fibre, yarn, fabric, processing, and finishing, affects the final product.
 Components may vary among various textile products as they are selected based on their fitness for purpose.

 Fibre is the smallest fabric component; fibres are typically spun into yarn, and yarns are used to manufacture fabrics.
 Fibre has a hair-like appearance and a higher length-to-width ratio.
 The sources of fibres may be natural, synthetic, or both.
 The techniques of felting and bonding directly transform fibres into fabric.
 In other cases, yarns are manipulated with different fabric manufacturing systems to produce various fabric constructions.
 The fibres are twisted or laid out to make a long, continuous strand of yarn.
 Yarns are then used to make different kinds of fabric by weaving, knitting, crocheting, knotting, tatting, or braiding.
 After manufacturing, textile materials are processed and finished to add value, such as aesthetics, physical characteristics, and utility in certain use cases.
 The manufacturing of textiles is the oldest industrial art.
 Dyeing, printing, and embroidery are all different decorative arts applied to textile materials.